 — Angus Oborn, on Twitter

 Cine Meter is a professional film/video/photo application for your iPhone®, iPad®, or iPod touch®, using the built-in camera to provide a shutter-priority reflected light meter, an RGB waveform monitor, and a false-color picture mode.
-Cine Meter works on (almost) any iDevice running iOS 5.0 or higher.
+Cine Meter works on any camera-equipped iDevice running iOS 5.1 or higher.

 See the light: Cine Meter not only gives you exposure information, it shows you at a glance how evenly your greenscreen is lit, and where high-contrast hotspots and shadows may give you trouble.
 With Cine Meter, you can walk around, light your set, and solve problems long before your real camera is set up, making pictures, and running down its batteries.

 - The light meter shows you the stop to set as decimal readings (such as f/5.0,

 good for cameras with EVF iris readouts) or full stops and fractions (like f/4.0 ⅔, good

 for cine lenses with marked iris rings).
 You can calibrate Cine Meter to match other

 meters to a tenth of a stop, and take readings using matrix or spot metering.